CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

      ![](images/resourcesetting.png "resourcesettings")

 1. Once the values are entered, click on the **Deploy** button.
-This initiates the creation of the Azure Arc enabled PostgreSQL Hyperscale server group on the Arc enabled data services environment.
+This initiates the creation of the Azure Arc-enabled PostgreSQL Hyperscale server group on the Arc-enabled data services environment.

    ![](images/deploy.png "deploy")